fangwei123456/spikingjelly/docs/source/activation_based_en/15_recurrent_connection_and_stateful_synapse.rst

 We can find that due to the recurrent connection, even if :math:`x[t]=0` when :math:`t \ge 1`, the neuron can still fire because its output spike is fed back as input.

-We can use :class:`spikingjelly.clock_driven.layer.LinearRecurrentContainer` to implement a more complex recurrent connections.
+We can use :class:`spikingjelly.activation_based.layer.LinearRecurrentContainer` to implement a more complex recurrent connections.

 Stateful Synapses
 -----------------------

 There are many papers using stateful synapses, e.g., [#Unsupervised]_ [#Exploiting]_.
-We can put :class:`spikingjelly.clock_driven.layer.SynapseFilter` after a stateless synapse to get the stateful synapse:
+We can put :class:`spikingjelly.activation_based.layer.SynapseFilter` after a stateless synapse to get the stateful synapse:

 .. code-block:: python